PaTara43/robonomics_transaction_by_button_rpi4/README.md

 ```

 Fill in all the required info.
 More info about accounts [here](https://wiki.robonomics.network/docs/create-account-in-dapp/)
-Watch out for lines 63, 66, 68, 71 of `transaction_on_push.py` if you board address or pin or voltage level differs.
+Watch out for lines 63, 66, 68, 71 of `transaction_on_push.py` if your board device address or pin or voltage level differs.

 Launch the script by `python3 transaction_on_push.py`